camacesco/catede/README.md

 The python software _catede_ is a collection of different estimation methods for the entropy and divergence in the context of categorical distribution with finite number of categories.
 Provided a data sample in the shape of a list or other comprehensive supported formats, the software provides methods to estimate the Shannon entropy, the Simpson index, the Kullback-Leibler divergence and the Hellinger distance.
-In particular it provides the code for the Dirichlet prior mixture estimators for the divergence, presented in Camaglia et al. (2023), [arXiv:2307.04201](https://arxiv.org/abs/2307.04201).
+In particular it provides the code for the Dirichlet prior mixture estimators for the divergence, published in Camaglia et al. (2024), [Phys.
+Rev. E](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.109.024305).

 ![](docs/source/kullback-leibler-dirichlet-scheme.png)